Margaret Beaufort1

 King John V of Portugal1

-João V de Bragança, Rei de Portugal also went by the nick-name of João 'the Magnanimous'.3 He succeeded to the title of Rei João V de Portugal in 1706.2
+João V de Bragança, Rei de Portugal also went by the nick-name of João 'the Magnanimous'.3 He succeeded as the Rei João V de Portugal in 1706.2

 Children of João V de Bragança, Rei de Portugal and Maria Anna Josefa Erzherzogin von Österreich